 Other things to keep in mind: I have head that if you have children in your party, if they are under 9, the dining plan can work out to be a decent value.
 If they are considered to be an adult on the dining plan (10 and up) then it's usually not such a good value, cause a lot of times, they are still wanting to choose options off the kids menu, which of course, costs less money.

 If you'll be eating a lot of buffets, then the dining plan may be a good option though.
 The buffets are among the priciest of choices, so it may work out to be a little bit in your favor to get the dining plan.

-One sort of easy way to determine, at least for an adult if the regular Disney Dining Plan is worth it, you want to budget about $17.00 total for a counter service meal, $4.00 for snack, and that leaves you with about $38.00 for dinner, give or take.
+There is a sort of easy way to determine, at least for an adult, if the regular Disney Dining Plan is worth it.
+You have to take into account that you'll be receiving a Refillable Mug...which you should estimate is roughly $3.50 per day.
+You'll then want to budget about $13.00 total for a counter service meal, $4.00 for snack, and that leaves you with about $40.00 for dinner, give or take.
 If you think you'll spend more than that for the majority of your days, then the dining plan may indeed be worth it for you.
 If not, you may want to look at other options for saving for meals.
 (Like just paying with your MagicBand and using a credit card that you've already linked to your Band or getting a Disney Gift Card and putting the amount you would have used for the Disney Dining Plan on it.
 Anything left over can be used for souvenirs.)

 For my family, the Disney Dining Plan never works out to be a good deal, because my husband doesn't eat dessert.
 Therefore, that portion goes out the window and I'm just throwing away good money after bad.
 So, if you have someone in your family who doesn't care for dessert, then don't get the dining plan.